Dietmar Brinkmann, lmft

 Trained couples therapist – In addition to my training as psychotherapist, I trained with Dr. Sue Johnson, the founder of Emotionally Focused Therapy for Couples (EFT).

-Communication and leadership expertise – At the Stanford Graduate School of Business, I have facilitated since 2005 groups of MBA students as part of a class called “Interpersonal Dynamics”.
-I help students increase their self-awareness, emotional resilience and self-management.
+Communication and leadership expertise – At the Stanford Graduate School of Business, I facilitated for 14 years groups of MBA students as part of a class called “Interpersonal Dynamics”.
+Students increase their self-awareness, emotional resilience and self-management.
 They develop interpersonal competencies such as effective communication, addressing conflict, and managing diversity.

 Specialized training in the treatment of trauma – I have in-depth training in Sensorimotor Psychotherapy, an integration of traditional (talk) psychotherapy and mindfulness-based mind/body therapy.
 I am also trained in EMDR (Eye Movement Desensitization & Reprocessing).
 Both are among the most well-respected approaches in the field of trauma treatment.